Talaiotic culture: Chronological proposal from the University of the Balearic Islands

+Recent proposal

+A more recent chronological proposal, focused specifically on Menorca and based on recent archaeological research, suggests that the development of Talayotic culture on the island has significantly different characteristics compared to Mallorca, and that the chronological development of both may not have been fully synchronous.
+According to this view, the Talayotic phenomenon in Menorca began around 1200 BCE.
+The first stage of this culture, Early Talayotic (1200–500 BCE), is marked by the construction of monumental structures known as talayots, around which new settlements emerged, replacing earlier naveta-style dwellings.
+The second stage, from 500 BCE until the Romanization of the island in the 1st century BCE, is referred to as Late Talayotic.
+It is characterized by a series of social changes, likely related to the increasing influence of the Punic colonial world.

-The Talaiotic Period in Majorca
+The Talaiotic Period in Mallorca

-The first great monuments on Majorca from this period are the Layered Tumuli (Túmulos Escalonados), which had a funerary purpose.
+The first great monuments on Mallorca from this period are the Layered Tumuli (Túmulos Escalonados), which had a funerary purpose.
 The date of their construction dates from the end of the second millennium BC to the beginnings of the first millennium BC, and many of the Tumuli are associated with hypogea from the Bronze Age.
 In sum, the society of this era is called "Proto-Talaiotic," since many features of the subsequent Talaiotic society begin to appear at this time.
 These features include the clustering of the population into towns.
-It has been confirmed that in some of these Talaiotic towns naviform structures were dismantled in order to use the building material to build ordinary dwellings.
+It has been confirmed that in some of these Talaiotic towns naviforme structures were dismantled in order to use the building material to build ordinary dwellings.

-At the beginning of the first millennium BC, talaiots began to proliferate on Majorca, either appearing in isolated fashion as a territorial boundary stone, or in towns, but mostly grouped together in ceremonial centers.
-In Majorca, these ceremonial centers were as abundant as the towns themselves.
-Some of them consisted of small groups of stone structures (talaiots, tumuli), scattered across the island, and frequently serving as boundary stones between the towns.
+At the beginning of the first millennium BCE, talaiots began to proliferate on Mallorca, either appearing in isolated fashion as territorial markers, or in towns, but mostly grouped together in ceremonial centers.
+In Mallorca, these ceremonial centers were as abundant as the towns themselves.
+Some of them consisted of small groups of stone structures (talaiots, tumuli), scattered across the island, and frequently serving as boundary markers between the towns.